theHamsta/pyconrad/README.rst

 imshow
 ------

-You can also use `pyconrad` to view NumPy array in ImageJ.
+You can also use `pyconrad` to view NumPy arrays in ImageJ.

 .. code-block:: python